 As these numbers would also make it clear, if you are a business owner or a marketer, getting your Pinterest game right can be tremendously profitable as well.
 There are a number of aspects in which Pinterest beats its competitors, and its nature makes it ideal for businesses to connect with their customers in meaningful ways.

-2019’ Key Pinterest Statistics
+Pinterest Statistics (Editor’s Choice)

-1. 265M people use Pinterest every month.
+1. 459 million people use Pinterest every month.

 2. Pinterest is the 5th most popular mobile social networking app in the US.

 In terms of US audience, Pinterest ranks below Facebook, Instagram, Facebook Messenger, and Twitter but above Snapchat, WhatsApp, and Reddit.
 Internationally, its position is significantly lower because of the popularity of regional social networks like WeChat, QQ, and Sina Weibo.

 3. The US is the leading country by Pinterest users.

 Pinterest user statistics prove that the image-sharing platform is the most popular in the US.
 As of January 2021, Pinterest has 100.75 million users in the US.
 Germany is a far second with 17.56 million, followed by France 12.22 million and the UK with 10.75 million users.

 4. 89% of shoppers go to Pinterest to get ideas on what to buy.

 In fact, the number of users shopping on Pinterest grew 50% by Q2 2020, and now as much as 50% of Pinners shop frequently on the platform.
 Pinners spend more than 25% on the platform shopping, and 85% of them have bought something based on pins they see from brands.